Cushychicken/cushychicken.github.io/_posts/2019-03-14-radiated-emissions-debug.md

 3) You don't want your cell phone call to 911 to be interrupted by some [SDR jockey overclocking his UART.](https://hackaday.com/2018/12/06/your-usb-serial-adapter-just-became-a-sdr/) (You're a clever guy, Ted, but when I want an ambulance, _I want an ambulance._)

 So, let's focus how you can find and fix what's causing your circuit to fail.
-This article is a quick description of how to find noisy, radiating circuits, and how to squash them once you find them them.
+This article is a quick description of how to find noisy, radiating circuits, and how to squash them once you find them.
 We’re just gonna focus on Class B radiated emissions - 30MHz to 1000MHz - because that’s where most consumer products have problems.
 We're also going to treat this mostly in terms of narrowband radiated emissions - things that look like this on a radiated scan:

 ![Playing spectral whack-a-mole.](/assets/images/emi_spectrum_fail.png)